tim840818/nihongo_recognition/README.md

 # Nihongo Hiragana Ricognition
-In this project, the training set of 1000 images are split into 800 (training data) and 200 (testing data).
+In this project, the training set of 1405 images are split into 1124 (training data) and 281 (testing data).
 A CNN model is constructed to train on the 800 images, and the trained model is then validated by the testing data.
-The trained model is saved as `model_hiragana_recognition_cnn.h5`, obtaining 99.5% accuracy for 200 testing data.
+The trained model is saved as `model_hiragana_recognition_cnn.h5`, obtaining 97% accuracy for 281 testing data.

+The trained model is then tested by 92 handwritings of my own, reaching 83% accuracy.
+Please take a look at `./test_my_handwriting`.

-The dataset comes from Matheus Inoue's [hirgana-dataset](https://github.com/inoueMashuu/hiragana-dataset) on his Github repository.
-All the data trained in this model are from his dataset.
+The 1000 images of the dataset come from Matheus Inoue's [hirgana-dataset](https://github.com/inoueMashuu/hiragana-dataset) on his Github repository.
+The other 405 images come from my friend Wishyut Pitawanik.
+Please take a look at `./handwriting_wishyut`.

-The dataset contains 1000 images, each of them having a handwritten Hiragana character.
-There are total 50 Hiragana characters, each character corresponding to 20 images.
+The dataset contains 1405 images, each of them having a handwritten Hiragana character.
+There are total 50 Hiragana characters, each character corresponding to 20-29 images.

 ## Modules used